astropy/astropy/docs/development/testguide.rst

 -----------------------------------------

 It is possible to write code or tests that write into the source directory.
-This is not desirable because Python packages can be (and frequestly are) installed in locations where the user may not have write permissions.
+This is not desirable because Python packages can be (and frequently are) installed in locations where the user may not have write permissions.
 To check for these cases, the test runner has an option to have the test-runner directory be set as read-only to ensure the tests are not writing to that